 - We simply attempt to be fearful when others are greedy and to be greedy only when others are fearful.

-When buying a dividend stock, the quality of the company is the number one consideration.
+When buying a dividend growth stock, the quality of the company is the number one consideration.
 Given enough time, a quality company will always rise above lesser competition.
 When your holding period is forever, it is inevitable that a superior stock will eventually out-perform second tier players.
 Buffett has used the quality + time formula for decades.

 - Time is the friend of the wonderful company, the enemy of the mediocre.